Most Effective Products

 Types of aquatic weeds

-Aquatic Weeds can be separated into four groups.
-These include algae, floating weeds, submerged weeds and emergent weeds.
+Aquatic weeds can be divided into four groups: algae, floating weeds, submerged weeds, and emergent weeds.

 • Floating weeds are those that float on the pond surface.
 These plants don’t have roots and move freely around the pond with the wind.
 Most floating weeds multiply rapidly and can be difficult to control.
 Severe infestations can block sunlight from the pond and cause oxygen depletion. (ex: duckweed or water hyacinth)

-• Submerged weeds are pondweeds that are rooted in the bottom of the pond and where the majority of the plant remains underwater due to their soft stem. (ex: coontail)
+• Submerged weeds are pondweeds rooted in the bottom of the pond and where most of the plant remains underwater due to their soft stem. (ex: coontail)

-• Algae is commonly referred to as slime, moss or pond scum.
+• Algae are commonly referred to as slime, moss, or pond scum.
 Algae can be found at the bottom of the pond or on the water surface.

-There’s a large number of different weeds that can appear on your body of water.
-Check out our aquatic weed library to find the aquatic weed that you are encountering for a specific guide to its control as well as aquatic herbicide product recommendations.
+There are many different weeds that can appear on your body of water.
+Check out our aquatic weed library to find the aquatic weed you are encountering and find a specific guide to its control and aquatic herbicide product recommendations.

 Inspection